metamorph-inc/openmeta-mms/docs/domains/eda.rst

 and lands, - should avoid excessively tiny text, and - should allow for registration tolerances.

-The minimum allowed width of silkscreen lines, and the registration tolerances of the silkscreen relative to the board, vary depending on the PCB manufacturer.
+The minimum allowed width of silkscreen lines and the registration tolerances of the silkscreen relative to the board vary depending on the PCB manufacturer.
 Based on the capabilities of a few representative PCB manufacturers, the following guidelines are suggested: